Jukelyn/The-macOS-Python-Script-for-Enrollment/README.md

-This module provides a graphical user interface for gathering user input regarding their name, building, and department for workstation enrollment.
+This script provides a graphical user interface for gathering user input regarding their name, building, and department for workstation enrollment.

 The program is built using the Tkinter library and displays a series of pages: